-Under his leadership, Skadden has had more matters recognized for innovation than any other law firm in the history of the Financial Times’ U.S./North America “Innovative Lawyers” report.
+Under Mr. Friedman's leadership, Skadden has had more matters recognized in the Financial Times’ U.S./North America “Innovative Lawyers” report than any other law firm.
 The firm also has been recognized for innovation by the Financial Times for our work in Europe and Asia.

 In 2015, Skadden became the first law firm to handle more than $1 trillion in global announced M&A deals in a single year, ranking first by value globally and in the U.S. Additionally, in 2017 we were named the top firm for “client service excellence” according to the BTI Consulting Group’s “BTI Client Service A-Team Survey of Law Firm Client Service Performance.”
 Corporate Board Member magazine has ranked the firm first in its annual survey of “America’s Best Corporate Law Firms” 17 of the past 18 years, more than any other law firm.
 The National Law Journal acknowledged Eric’s accomplishments since becoming Skadden’s Executive Partner by naming him as one of its three “Most Influential” law firm leaders in 2011.